What Is the Difference Between Inbound and Outbound

 Differences in Technology

-Technology-wise, both an inbound and outbound contact center will focus on different features from the call center software they will be using.
+Technology-wise, both an inbound and outbound contact center will focus on different features from the call center solution for small business they will be using.

 An inbound call center will require technologies such as: